mvs-develop/dev.bitshares.works/docs/development/use_cases/uc_traders.rst

 * trade history
 * and more.

-Here is a latest list of `BitShares Public Full Nodes <https://github.com/bitshares/bitshares-ui/blob/staging/app/api/apiConfig.js>`_
+Here is a latest list of `DNA Public Full Nodes <https://github.com/bitshares/bitshares-ui/blob/staging/app/api/apiConfig.js>`_

-A detailed description of how to interface with Graphene-based blockchain (e.g. BitShares) and a list of available calls can be found here:
+A detailed description of how to interface with Graphene-based blockchain (e.g. DNA) and a list of available calls can be found here:

 * :ref:`websocket-calls`